-- Use straw wattles in conjunction with other sediment reduction techniques before releasing flow offsite. - o Do not use loose soil, wood chips, compost, or other floatable materials that may be transported during runoff for the construction of the check dam.
+- Use straw wattles in conjunction with other sediment reduction techniques before releasing flow off-site. - Do not use loose soil, wood chips, compost, or other floatable materials that may be transported during runoff for the construction of the check dam.

-- o Refer to the BMP 6 for alternative design options. - o Attach contractor illustrations and manufacturer recommendations if necessary and mark the installation location on the SWPPP site map.
+- Refer to the BMP 6 for alternative design options. - Attach contractor illustrations and manufacturer recommendations if necessary and mark the installation location on the SWPPP site map.